Setasign/SetaPDF-Signer-Addon-SwisscomAIS/README.md

-# Swisscom AIS signature module and batch functionallity for the SetaPDF-Signer component
+# Swisscom AIS signature module and batch functionality for the SetaPDF-Signer component

 This package offers an individual module for the [SetaPDF-Signer Component](https://www.setasign.com/signer) that allows you to use the [Swisscom All-in Signing Service](https://www.swisscom.ch/en/business/enterprise/offer/security/identity-access-security/signing-service.html)